bloomreach/spa-sdk/packages/lit-sdk/README.md

-# Lit SDK for Bloomreach XM
+# Bloomreach SPA SDK for Lit

-A custom integration layer that connects [Lit](https://lit.dev/) web components with [Bloomreach Experience Manager (brXM)](https://documentation.bloomreach.com/) via the `@bloomreach/spa-sdk` core library.

-There is no official `@bloomreach/lit-sdk`.
-This package fills that gap by providing the same component set as the React, Angular, and Vue SDKs — but built with Lit patterns: custom elements, decorators, and `@lit/context` for state propagation.
+Bloomreach SPA SDK integration for [Lit](https://lit.dev/) web components.
+This package provides the same component set as the React, Angular, and Vue SDKs — built with Lit patterns: custom elements, decorators, and `@lit/context` for state propagation.

 ## Table of Contents